MustardOS/mustardos.github.io/installation/structure.md

 ---
 layout: default
-title: muOS Structure
+title: MustardOS Structure
 permalink: /installation/structure
 nav_order: 6
 parent: Installation
 has_children: false
 ---

-# muOS Folder Structure
+# MustardOS Folder Structure

 This is a quick rundown of the structure of SD1 `/mnt/mmc`